SQwatermark/ResGuideSource/docs/optifinedoc/shaders.properties.md

 # This can be used with composite render scale to allow several composite programs to write to different regions in the same buffer.
 # Forced buffer flip can be used to read from both ping-pong buffers.
 flip.<program>.<buffer>=<true|false>

+# Buffer size
+# Define custom fixed size for a specific buffer.
+# Only prepare, deferred and composite programs can render to fixed size buffers.
+# Rendering to fixed size and normal buffers at the same time is not possible.
+# When rendering to several fixed size buffers all of them must have the same size.
+# When width and height are floating point values, then the buffer size will be relative to the render size.
+# For example "size.buffer.colortex2=0.5 0.5" will create the buffer with widht and height half of the render width and height.
+size.buffer.<buffer>=width height

 # Enable or disable programs depending on shader options
 # Disabled progams are processed as not defined and instead their fallback programs will be used.